 Having a Moment With: Yak

-Having a Moment: a little Friday ode to a thing that’s been piquing my curiosity or grabbing my attention lately.
+Having a Moment: a little occasional ode to a thing that’s been piquing my curiosity or grabbing my attention lately.
 Usually, but not always, with some relationship to knitting.

 As I’ve said a few times, we are insanely fortunate as knitters right now: we are working in absolute golden age of yarn.
 We have so many fibers and yarn construction methodologies and dye types available to us, which is amazing, and as a result, we can get almost as specific as we want to about matching yarns and projects (there are always tradeoffs, but boy howdy are there fewer of them than there used to be).
 One of my favorite parts of my design work is getting to try new kinds of yarns and think about what they’re best at, and every now and then, one of those experiments really sticks with me.